 \section{Abstract}

-Place recognition technology endows a SLAM algorithm with the ability to eliminate accumulated errors and to relocalize itself.
-Existing methods on point cloud-based place recognition often leverage the matching of global descriptors which are lidar-centric.
-These methods have the following two major defects: place recognition cannot be performed when the distance between the two point clouds is far, and only the rotation angle can be calculated without the offset in the X and Y direction.
-To solve these two problems, we propose a novel global descriptor, which is built around the Main Object, in this way, descriptors are no longer dependent on the observation position.
-We analyze the theory that this method can solve the above two problems, and conduct a lot of experiments on KITTI Odometry and KITTI360, which show that our method has obvious advantages over state-of-the-art methods.
+The integration of a SLAM algorithm with place recognition technology empowers it with the ability to mitigate accumulated errors and to relocalize itself.
+However, existing methods for point cloud-based place recognition predominantly rely on the matching of descriptors, which are mostly lidar-centric.
+These methods suffer from two major drawbacks: first, they cannot perform place recognition when the distance between two point clouds is significant, and second, they can only calculate the rotation angle without considering the offset in the X and Y directions.
+To overcome these limitations, we propose a novel local descriptor that is constructed around the Main Object (\ref{Contruct Descriptors}).
+By using a geometric method (Section \ref{Estimate Similarity}), we can accurately calculate the relative pose.
+We have provided a theoretical analysis to demonstrate that this method can overcome the aforementioned limitations.
+Furthermore, we conducted extensive experiments on KITTI Odometry and KITTI360, which indicate that our proposed method has significant advantages over state-of-the-art methods.